Published on MuseScore.org

 Controlling the appearance of beams

-Properties specific to beams can be edited from the Beam tab of the Note section in the Properties panel:
+2. Select the Beam tab within the Note section of the Properties panel

 Beam style